cesarvr/node-optimize/README.md

 - Garbage collection information.
 - Optimization and Bail-out information. (*for some the V8 Optimizer give up with your function*)

+## Functions

+- gc
+  - just information about the state of the garbage collection.
+- start_cpu_profile/stop_cpu_profile
+  - tell V8 to start recolecting information about the execution.

+## Example
 ``` javascript

 optm.start_cpu_profile('profiling-1');    //tell V8 to start taking sample.